davidrbourke/DVA-C02/EC2.md

 - Maintain one separate security group for SSH access (best practice)
 - Timeout errors - means security group blocked
-- Connection refused, or other error - means application was reached by there is some issue.
+- Connection refused, or other error - means application was reached but there is some issue.
 - Referencing other security groups allows EC2 instances that share the same SG to communicate with each other.

 Example